 Solar energy is making its way into some unexpected industries.
-Solar powered watches have been around for a while, but they’re becoming even more popular with a new focus on renewable energy.
+Solar-powered watches have been around for a while, but they’re becoming even more popular with a new focus on renewable energy.

-If you’re looking for a watch that won’t need battery replacements and is environmentally conscious, solar powered watches are a great option.
+If you’re looking for a watch that won’t need battery replacements and is environmentally conscious, solar-powered watches are a great option.
 No matter what your style requirements are — whether you’re planning on exploring the great outdoors or presenting in a boardroom — you can find one that suits your needs.

 So what are the top ten

 The Tissot T-Touch Expert has seven different functions, including a compass for outdoor navigation, an odometer, an alarm, and lap timing.
-It’s water-resistant, so you can take it swimming.
-Keep in mind, though, that it’s not completely waterproof.

 As a bonus, Tissot’s T-Touch line was one of the very first to feature touchscreen technology — way back in 1999.
 It’s a good idea to be on the lookout for the other ways this company could end up being ahead of the curve in the future.